Skip to Content

 Appointed in 2022

-Nia Woods Haydel, Ph.D., serves as the Vice President for Alliance Engagement and Institutional Transformation at Complete College America (CCA).
+Nia Woods Haydel, Ph.D., serves as the Vice President for Institutional Transformation and Scaling at Complete College America (CCA).
 In this role, she provides leadership on initiatives focusing on strengthening partnerships with alliance members, developing strategies to build on existing college completion policy initiatives, and conceptualizing CCA’s work around institutional transformation.
 Prior to her current position, she dedicated over 20 years on college campuses envisioning, planning, and executing strategic initiatives designed to elevate the student experience through tenures in Academic Affairs, Enrollment Management, Intercultural Relations, and Student Affairs as both a faculty member and administrator.

 While at Dillard University, she served as the inaugural Dean for University College and the Director of the Thompson/Cook Honors Program.
 In this position, Dr. Haydel led the institution’s retention and student success initiatives, created a first-year experience program, redesigned the academic advising model to complement the new learning community framework, and oversaw the implementation of the institution’s predictive analytics platform.
 She has also held several positions at Georgia State University, Oxford of Emory University, and Texas A&M University.
 During her tenure at Georgia State University, she directed the first-year experience program and led the launch of the acclaimed Panther Retention grant, which has served as a national model for higher education emergency aid programs.